Alek03/RAG-Implementation/README.md

 # Project README

 ## Overview
-This repository contains the code for a **PDF-based Question Answering system** developed for the DS 340W term project.
+This repository contains the code for a **PDF-based Question Answering system**.
 The project implements a **Retrieval-Augmented Generation (RAG)** pipeline that ingests PDF documents, segments them into semantic chunks, embeds those chunks, and answers natural-language questions using a large language model.

 The entire workflow is implemented in **`main.ipynb`**, which is intended to be run top-to-bottom either locally or in Google Colab.